Reindorf Huncho

 Reindorf Adom Sarbah (born 1 June 2006), commonly known as Reindorf Huncho, is a Ghanaian professional footballer who plays as a centre-back for Egyptian Premier League club Al Ahly.

 Career

 Reindorf started his professional career in Cheetah.

-He spent a trial period with Al Ahly in January 2024,Then He signed a four and half year contract alongside his citizenship Samuel Oppong on 3 February 2024.
+He spent a trial period with Al Ahly in January 2024, then signed a four and half year contract alongside his citizenship Samuel Oppong on 3 February 2024.

 Style of play

 Reindorf is a left-footed player.
 He is 190 cm.
 He is good at playing mainly as a centre-back, and sometimes as a defensive midfielder.